gaochong1111/slid/README.txt

   -- aptitude search boost
   -- sudo apt-get install libboost-dev

+Auxiliary Tools:
+- graphviz (More infomation at http://www.graphviz.org/)
+  -- sudo apt-get install graphviz
+  -- sudo apt-get install xdot (only in linux)

 Installation
 ============
 1) Compiling:
+   - modify Makefile
+     LIB_DIR=/usr/local/lib your # libz3.so directory
+     Z3LIB_PATH=/usr/local/lib/libz3.so # your libz3.so path
    - do 'make' in the directory

 2) Install:
    - move the 'compspen' binary to a known executable path

+Run
+===
+1) do 'compspen inputfile'
+   - the output includes some *.dot files, xdot can open *.dot as a picture.